thanhtantran/paroli-on-orangepi/README.md

 ### Downloading models

-Some 100% legal models are provided on [HuggingFace](https://huggingface.co/thanhtantran/piper-paroli-rknn-model)
+Some 100% legal models are provided on [HuggingFace](https://huggingface.co/thanhtantran/piper-paroli-rknn-model).
+Built with and converted for RK3588 by [Paroli original](https://github.com/marty1885/paroli).

 ### Converting model to Rockchip NPU